Norbert Hofer: Personal life

 Hofer is in his second marriage and has four children – two daughters, Anna-Sophie and Vivien and two sons, Yanik and Jeremie.
 He was raised as a Catholic but converted to Protestantism; his wife and children are Catholic.
 His main residence is in southern Burgenland.

 Hofer is an honorary member of the conservative school fraternity (pennal-conservative Burschenschaft) Marko-Germania zu Pinkafeld and an honorary knight of the Order of St. George.

 In August 2003 Hofer crashed a paraglider in Stubenberg and received severe spinal injuries.
 He engaged in six months of rehabilitation, moving from a wheelchair to the use of a cane to walk.

 He is a gun enthusiast and carries a Glock handgun.

+In June 2026 Hofer's driving license was suspended after a preliminary breathalyzer test conducted by police in Pinkafeld had shown an alcohol level of 2.48 per mille.

 In addition to his native German, Hofer also speaks English.